kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 ## Week 1 - Introduction to Buddhism

+### Preparation

+- We will try use only the first 30 minutes for introductions, and overview of the semester.
+During this time, we'll get everyone's name and I'll explain the main forms of assessment briefly.
+- Please come having read or at least skimmed over the handbook sections on assessment.
+- Sign up for your two assessed presentation weeks, maximum of two people per week.
+(Teams)
+- Consider reviewing the topics for each week and ask yourself what topics strike your interest.
+That is the first step in formulating a long essay topic, which should be something you work on every single week of the semester.
+- Consider signing up for any elective reading categories you already know you are interested in (Teams)
+- We will hit the ground running so please come having done the reading.
+- Elective reading is required, but you will not be penalized if you don't submit an elective handout this week.
+It would be nice if you did, however.

 ### Required Reading

 - *The Foundations of Buddhism* by Rubert Gethin (77 pp)